gfreeau/dictation-tools/README.md

 # Dictation Tools

 These scripts provide a convenient way to use [nerd-dictation](https://github.com/ideasman42/nerd-dictation) for natural speech-to-text on Linux, with additional tools for cleaning up dictated text using OpenAI.
+Think of it as a Linux alternative to [Wispr Flow](https://wisprflow.ai/), which currently doesn't support Linux systems.

+## Why I Created This

+I created these tools to make speech-to-text dictation more practical and seamless for my daily workflow:

+- **Keyboard-driven workflow**: I needed easy keyboard shortcuts to start and stop dictation without disrupting my focus
+- **Desktop notifications**: Clear visual feedback when dictation is active or stopped
+- **Easy text cleanup**: When dictation isn't perfect, I wanted a simple way to select and clean up text using more powerful LLMs but also preserve my natural tone
+- **Better integration**: Works smoothly with applications like Cursor and other text editors
+- **Optimized performance**: Initialize the heavy speech model once at startup, then enjoy faster dictation throughout your session
+- **Privacy-focused**: All speech processing happens locally on your computer - no audio sent to the cloud

 ## Requirements